Carabinieri: Ordinary uniform

 There are differences for season, duties, rank and location.
-For instance, in the summer the four-button jacket and white shirt and tie are replaced with a short-sleeved blue shirt.
+For instance, in the summer, the four-button jacket, white shirt and tie are replaced with a short-sleeved blue shirt.

 Depending on the weather conditions, the uniform can be worn with a waterproof coat (or beaver cloth for officers) and an anorak.
 Inside the military installations, the jacket can be removed or replaced with the "V-neck" sweater.

-In 2020 new 'bomber-style jackets', with appropriate logos were introduced which can be worn instead of the four-button jacket.
-The white cross belt is still worn on top and either a roll-neck base layer or a white shirt and tie is worn underneath.
+In 2020, new 'bomber-style jackets', with appropriate logos, were introduced, which can be worn instead of the four-button jacket.
+The white cross belt is still worn on top, and either a roll-neck base layer or a white shirt and tie is worn underneath.

 Accessories are the same, although Wanted in Rome reported that: "The old leather holster will also be retired, replaced by an external belt with a quick-release holster, made of plastic material.
 The old gloves will be replaced with modern, cut-resistant gloves.
 However, style has not been sacrificed for function, begging the question, are the Carabinieri of Rome the most stylish police force in the world?"

 Headdress

-The headdress (the cap) is rigid with a frieze of the Carabinieri (metallic for pinned, Carabinieri and students, embroidered in silver fabric for the brigadiers, gilded for the inspectors and officers while for the generals the frieze is the eagle of the staff with RI monogram in the centre, silver for brigade and division generals, gold for corps generals).
+The regulation peaked cap is rigid with a frieze of the Carabinieri (metallic for pinned, Carabinieri and students, embroidered in silver fabric for NCOs, gilded for the inspectors and officers while for the generals the frieze is the eagle of the staff with RI monogram in the centre, silver for brigade and division generals, gold for corps generals).
 The commanding officers of the department wear the frieze embroidered in gold-edged with red.

-The rigid hat presents the Arma's frieze.
+The official emblem is placed at the center of the cap.

 Each cap is black and has a wimple held by two rounded buttons, the wimple is black for carabinieri, pinned, brigadiers and students; for the chief brigadiers the wimple is also black but with the addition of a silver galloncino mottled with black.
 The wimple becomes silver mottled with black in the center from the rank of marshal to that of chief marshal with the number of chevrons increasing as the rank increases.
 For the major marshals, the wimple is silver edged in red with three silver gallons flecked with black; for the top rank of non-commissioned officers, i.e. the lieutenant, the wiggle is silver edged in red with four silver braids edged in red.

 For the lower officers, the wiggle and the braids are entirely in silver without streaks, for the superior officers, the wiggle becomes a double braided cord always silver with silver braids.
 Finally, for the general officers, the wimple becomes a silver braid with silver braids.

 Other forms of headdress include berets and mountain-style caps.
 Carabinieri MP Units also wear a dark navy blue beret.